 Talk to your Neighbors About Their Gardens!

 My front yard is about 90% native garden bed, meaning that it is all plants that are native to my area of Illinois.
 Across the street from me, my neighbor has a similar set up.
 My first year in our house, she walked through the yard with me to point out what were weeds, what chokes out other plants, and when I could expect to see blooms.
+She also pointed out what plants were best to bring birds to the yard.
+If you are a birder, I highly recommend checking out this Southwest Florida attraction.
 For a beginning gardener, that was extremely helpful.
 I pulled the bad stuff, waited patiently for the good stuff, and eventually, had an entire yard in bloom.

 It’s also helpful to talk to your neighbors when you have an off year with one of your plants.
 Last year, I had five viburnum bushes fall victim to a viburnum beetle.
 I thought I was the only one,.ut after speaking with neighbors, their bushes suffered similar fates.
 With appropriate treatment, I was able to save three of them but now I’ve got room for two new bushes!

 Download Picture This for your Phone and USE LIBERALLY

 The best plant identifying app that I have found is called Picture This.
 It is a little sneaky because after a few uses, it appears you can only use it if you pay for the advanced version, but that’s not the case!
 The free version has really all you need, whether you are a beginning gardener or an expert.
 While it does get annoying to get advertised to regarding the upgrade, as long as you don’t mind scrolling for the (x) to close the app, the free version is fine.